nios-students/docs/wiki/howto-rec-book.md

 1. Record book
 One side lines and other side write i.e. Without lines.
-2. Pen any colour works (I used bule) and other stationery stuff.
+2. Pen any colour works (I used bule) and other stationery.

 **Prep work II**

-Step-1 Download your lab manual from [nios.ac.in](https://nios.ac.in/online-course-material.aspx#maincontent)
+Step-1 Download your Lab Manual from [nios.ac.in](https://nios.ac.in/online-course-material.aspx#maincontent).
+Course material → Grade → Subject → scroll down and download Sub name (777) Lab manual.pdf

 Step-2 Pick where practicals will you write or copy paste from our stuff [__***IT'S FREE!!!!***__](/wiki/other-materials#practical-files)

 Step-3 Start by finding pictures or conducting experiments (relevant for computer-related subjects)

-Step-4 Copy and paste the aim, objectives, prerequisites, materials required, and precautions.
+Step-4 Copy and pasta the aim, objectives, prerequisites, materials required, and precautions.
 In some subjects, the aim may involve writing/copying the line just below the practical number (no need to match the book's number)

-Step-5 Write the procedure (if not provided in some subjects)
+Step-5 Write the procedure (If not provided)

 Step-6 Write the learner's observation

 Step-7 Print out the pictures

-Step-8 Copy everything into the record book
+Step-8 Copy everything into the record book.

-Step-9 Write your name, sebject and class on a label
+Step-9 Write your name, subject, and grade on a label (Optical)

-> [!Note]
+> [!NOTE]
 > Some subjects might require filing tables (For physics, chemistry, biology etc) acknowledgement letter and certificate isn't needed.